Immunodominance: Antibody immunodominance

 The mechanism of immunodominance in B cell activation focuses on the affinity of epitope binding to the B-cell receptor (BCR).
 If an epitope binds very strongly to a B cell BCR, it will then subsequently bind with high affinity to the resultant antibodies produced by that B cell upon activation.
 These antibodies then out-compete the BCR for the epitope, and thus that B cell lineage will be unavailable for subsequent stimulation.
 On the opposite end of the scale where BCRs have low affinity for the epitopes, these B cells are outcompeted for stimulation by B cells with BCRs that have higher affinities for their respective epitopes.
 Insufficient T cell stimulation by these B cells also leads to suppression of these B cells by the T cells.
 The immunodominant epitope will be a BCR that has a particular ‘goldilocks’ amount of affinity for its epitope determined by equilibrium binding affinity.
 This leads to initial IgM response directed at the strongly binding epitope, and the subsequent IgG response focused on the immunodominant epitope.
 That is, those within the ‘goldilocks zone’ for affinity will be available for subsequent T helper stimulation, allowing for class switching, affinity maturation and thus, resulting in immunodominance to that particular epitope.

 Implications

 Having the immune response focused on a specific immunodominant epitope is useful because it allows the strongest immune response against a certain pathogen to dominate, thus eliminating the pathogen fast and effectively.
 However, it can also cause a hindrance because of potential pathogen escape.
-In the case of HIV, immunodominance can be unfavourable because of the high mutation rate of HIV.
+In the case of HIV, immunodominance can be unfavorable because of the high mutation rate of HIV.
 The immunodominant epitope can be mutated in the virus, thus allowing HIV to avoid the adaptive immune response when reintroduced from latency.
 This is why the disease perpetuates, as the virus mutates to avoid the antibodies and T cells specific for the immunodominant epitope that is no longer expressed by the virus.